 Unlike school there will be no grades given for private lessons, but it is expected that band students practice a minimum of 45 minutes every week.
 Piano students should be aiming towards a minimum of 60-75 minutes since their instrument is not practiced during school hours.

 Each piano student will receive a monthly practice record.
-They can turn in the practice record to earn prizes from the treasure shelves.
+They can turn in the practice record to earn prizes

 Once the metronome is introduced, it is expected students practice regularly with it.
 To encourage metronome practice there are occasional "bonus metronome" months when students can earn bonus minutes on their practice record.